 Applicants who previously attended an accredited nursing program, college or university may, under certain circumstances, receive credit for previous successfully completed course work.
 This includes non-nursing as well as professional nursing courses.
 Learn more.

 Classes are admitted in late August of each year.
-Students follow a full-time program of studies that includes two semesters (one academic year) of pre-requisite university courses and six terms (two years) of nursing courses.
+Students follow a full-time program of studies that includes two semesters (one academic year) of university courses and six terms (two years) of nursing courses.
 The class week extends from Monday through Friday.
 The majority of classes meet during daytime hours.
 However, some evening clinical or class assignments might be scheduled.